Hidden mold in newly bought home

 The Big Picture

-What started as mold under a kitchen sink turned out to be:
+What started as mold under a bathroom sink turned out to be:

 • Active mold growth on the lower floor